acediaye/Control-System/readme.md

 With mass at 10\
 $Q = \begin{bmatrix}1 & 0 \\\ 0 & 1\end{bmatrix}$, $R = 1$\
 ![image](plots2/lqr_response.png)\
+Red and purple signal is position, brown is velocity.
+Can see position converges to 1.
+Control signal u fluctuates around 20.\
 ![image](plots2/lqr_pzmap.png)\
 K = [0.02498439 0.07470535], $K_r = 20$\
 Poles at $-0.5 \pm 1.3j$

 $Q = \begin{bmatrix}1000 & 0 \\\ 0 & 1\end{bmatrix}$, $R = 1$\
 ![image](plots2/lqr_response_q11.png)\
+Having high weight on $Q_{11}$ tells the system to not have a lot of changes to position.\
 ![image](plots2/lqr_pzmap_q11.png)\
 K = [17.41657387 11.19744035], $K_r = 37.4$\
 Poles at $-1.06 \pm 1.6j$

 $Q = \begin{bmatrix}1 & 0 \\\ 0 & 1000\end{bmatrix}$, $R = 1$\
 ![image](plots2/lqr_response_q22.png)\
+Having high weight on $Q_{22}$ tells the system to not have a lot of changes in velocity.\
 ![image](plots2/lqr_pzmap_q22.png)\
 K = [0.02498439 23.17378013], $K_r = 20$\
 Poles at -0.8, -2.5

 $Q = \begin{bmatrix}1 & 0 \\\ 0 & 1\end{bmatrix}$, $R = 0.001$\
 ![image](plots2/lqr_response_r1.png)\
+Having low weight on $R_{1}$ tells the system it is allowed to have high values to actuator signal u.\
 ![image](plots2/lqr_pzmap_r1.png)\
 K = [17.41657387 28.05695045], $K_r = 37.4$\
 Poles at $-1.9 \pm 0.35j$